Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

 Patient Counseling Information

-Pregnancy: Female patients of childbearing age should be told about the consequences of exposure to Benicar during pregnancy.
+Pregnancy: Advise female patients of childbearing age about the consequences of exposure to Benicar during pregnancy.
 Discuss treatment options with women planning to become pregnant.
-Patients should be asked to report pregnancies to their physicians as soon as possible.
+Tell patients to report pregnancies to their physicians as soon as possible [see Warnings and Precautions (5.1) and Use in Specific Populations (8.1)].

 olmesartan medoxomil tablet, film coated